Let's get into it!

 Can I work and earn extra money?

-Unfortunately in Costa Rica tourists are not allow to work since there are no work permits and all services are taxed by VAT, so it is forbidden to have a job without the corresponding permits.
+Unfortunately in Costa Rica tourists are not allowed to work since there are no work permits and all services are taxed by VAT, so it is forbidden to have a job without the corresponding permits.

 I hope these tips will help you on your next trip to this tropical paradise.
 If you have questions or know other tips that would like to share with us, feel free to leave them below in the comments.
 And remember we are always ready to help you, so do not hesitate to contact us, will be a pleasure for us!